-One of the main goals of the season was to inform the public about the gleaning project; which Community Harvest was successful in.
+One of the main goals of the season was to inform the public about Community Harvest's successful gleaning projects.
 But in terms of recruiting volunteers to participate, the project has some improvements to make.

 2. Gleans were inconsistent and sporadic.

 3. Little notice was given as to when a glean was going to happen.

 4. The distance required to get to some of the gleans was further than people wanted or were able to travel.

 5. The gleans were often too big of a job for the small turnout of volunteers, which overwhelmed volunteers, them feel inadequate and unsuccessful in their gleaning.

 1. Use successes of previous years in advertising the following years, stressing the need for more people to get involved, challenge folks glean more than previosuly.

 2. Work to establish regular gleaning days even if these events are not specifically gleaning but another food or garden event.

 3. Collaborate with existing donors to schedule gleans in advance, which helps in organizing larger groups (high schoolers, businesses, etc.).
 Use calendars with event reminders, referring to past events and gleans as guidelines on when and who to call.